woodmv/website/README.md

 # website
-Training project
+This is an awesome website

-Updates made on master on GitHub before rebase
+Updates on master on GitHub before rebase

+## Purpose

+This file is just a readme file.